builtbybel/control-uwp/README.md

 - (Latest release) [Download](https://github.com/builtbybel/control-uwp/releases)

 #### ControlUWP is fully portable but requires [.NET Core Runtime 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1)
 Currently it is not shipped by default on Windows 10 and I dont want to publish it as self-contained (produces an application that includes the .NET Core runtime and libraries,  and all its dependencies), as this increases the size drastically.
+Some systems strangely enough do not need it where the .Net Framework is already installed.
+I have not questioned this further.

 ## Contribute